la-gg/la-gg/README.md

 # Hello I'm Alice Lele!
-_Master's of Public Policy Student at the [Harris School of Public Policy](https://harris.uchicago.edu/)_
+_Recent Graduate of the Master's of Public Policy degreee at the [Harris School of Public Policy](https://harris.uchicago.edu/)_

 ## Python Code Sample